owasp-dep-scan/dep-scan/README.md

 pip install owasp-depscan[all]
 ```

-This would install two commands called `cdxgen` and `depscan`.
+This would install `depscan`.

-You can invoke the scan command directly with the various options.
+You can invoke the scan command directly with the various options

+> [!NOTE]
+> depscan requires docker to generate sbom using [cdxgen](https://github.com/cdxgen/cdxgen)

 ```bash
 cd <project to scan>